Signed in as:

 Isolated online comments—especially those lacking technical understanding—don’t outweigh the long‑term trust MaxFlow has earned from the people who rely on their saws for a living.

 They should be, but just looking at high numbers can be deceiving.
 Thin foam elements, covers or sleeves show high airflow on a bench test because they offer very little resistance — but they also offer very little filtration because they can't retain enough oil.
 Other thick filters offer low numbers, but perform filter poorly because of restricted airflow.
 Effective filters must balance airflow, foam density, oil capacity, and sealing integrity.
 All MaxFlow Filter elements are engineered to deliver that balance.
+Several foam filter kits on the market were originally designed as filter covers for H/D filters (read the fine print) or dust sleeves, not as primary filters.
+When used alone with non‑filtering 3D printed cages, (rather than the Injection molded MaxFlow support cage) they may not seal at the ends or at the mounting stud, allowing dust to bypass the foam entirely.

-The MaxFlow MINI filter for under-cover applications was developed over a multi-year time frame to assure filter performance consistent with their Pro and Legacy Series.
-All MaxFlow filters use a full‑thickness foam element constructed in the USA from proprietary 60 or 80PPI foam and mounted over a high strength injection molded cage.
-Each kit has our patented sealing system designed specifically for the MS500i and MS661.
-Keeping these specifications was the goal, and the MINI achieved all the performance objectives.
+The MaxFlow MINI filter for under‑cover applications was developed over a multi‑year period to ensure performance consistent with our Pro and Legacy Series systems.
+Every MaxFlow filter uses a full‑thickness foam element made in the USA from proprietary 60 or 80 PPI foam, supported by a high‑strength injection‑molded internal cage.
+Each MINI kit incorporates our patented sealing system engineered specifically for the MS500i and MS661.

 Yes — for many users.
 The limitation is not based on skill level, but rather on the amount of time a saw runs a week.
 Operators burning 10+ tanks of fuel per week or working in wildfire, heavy dust, or abrasive environments will benefit from the Pro Series MF500i and MF661 kits, which include an extra‑volume cover and high‑flow impact resistant MAX filter support cage for extended service intervals.